FarmasiaVR/farmasia-vr/README.md

 ### Test controls

-Test controls can be used on non-vr computers.
-Add a file `mcs.rsp` to Assets folder and paste `-define:UNITY_NONVRCOMPUTER` inside it.

 In Unity play mode press space to activate the test camera and hand controls.

 Press K to move the camera, L to control the right hand and J to control the left hand.